 Notice that you can change the width and height in the code but keep your proportions in mind otherwise your video will be squishy and that’s ugly.

 …VOILA!
 A video that spans the width of your column.

-Youtube works the same way (you click share, copy embed code and then paste it into your WordPress page) but don’t be alarmed if the options looks a little different, just look around for the embed code, it’s there!
+YouTube works similarly (you click share, copy embed code and then paste it into your WordPress page) but don’t be alarmed if the options are different, just look around for the embed code, it’s there!

-Both platforms keep changing what you can and can’t do (especially Vimeo) based on your payment plans, but they need to make money somehow and it’s totally worth it for me.
+Both platforms keep changing what you can and can’t do (especially Vimeo) based on your account level, but it’s totally worth it for me.

 - Convert your video into 3 different formats: OGV, WebM and MP4 which you can do here: https://convertio.co/files/

 - Upload the via FTP to your server

 - Point to that URL to reference the videos.